Day With(out) Art: Manchester

 Drunk At Vogue: The Last Disco: Closing party for long-running disco night at Texture on Lever Street.
 This is a George House Trust fundraiser including video and music tributes to artists lost to AIDS.

-Bury Art Museum will stage a series of artist and curator interventions in their galleries around selected works, while artist-in-residence Jez Dolan will install a temporary piece in tribute to artist Félix González-Torres.
+'Loss' at Bury Art Museum will stage a series of artist / curator interventions in their galleries reflecting on selected works united by the theme of 'loss', while artist-in-residence Jez Dolan will install a temporary piece in tribute to artist Félix González-Torres.
+The projection space will also show the film collection Alternate Endings, Radical Beginnings from Visual AIDS.